Thinking about buying a new pickup truck?

-The biggest new pickup story at the moment is without a doubt the updated 2020 Toyota Hilux, which is due to arrive in the UK in November 2020.
+The biggest new pickup story at the moment is without a doubt the updated 2020 Toyota Hilux, which arrived in the UK late last year in 2020.
 Toyota has given its popular Hilux pick-up a makeover making it one of its best pickups yet.
 The Hilux 2020 update saw a new design and revision of the chassis.
 It also promises a much more powerful 2.8-litre turbodiesel engine, which is a bit surprising with every other pickup downsizing its engine range.
-The new Hilux will have by far the biggest motor of any pickup sold here, which should be well-received by hard-working operators and lifestyle buyers alike.
+The new Hilux has by far the biggest motor of any pickup sold here, which should be well-received by hard-working operators and lifestyle buyers alike.
 A range-topping Invincible X model has also been added with a variety of styling upgrades, inside and out, over the standard model.
 Prices for the Toyota Hilux Invincible X Double Cab reach upto £40,475, with the standard model starting from £26,895.
 This cost isn’t necessarily manageable up front, so check out our latest Hilux pick-up deals and the best pickup lease for finance options on this sought-after range.

-If having a massive load area isn't a priority but exceptional off-road capability is, you might be interested in the new Ineos Grenadier.
-It looks like a born-again Land Rover Defender, but unlike the all-new version of that is actually promising to be available with an open-back body.
-The Grenadier is expected to be heavier than the old Defender 110, which is narrower but slightly longer, but that’s mostly because the Land Rover is a considerably simpler, less well-equipped vehicle with a much lighter powertrain.
-The target weight is around 2400kg, but today’s initial prototypes are 80kg too heavy, so weight must be reduced to improve the Grenadier’s all-important off-road performance.
+If having a massive load area isn't a priority but exceptional off-road capability is, you might be interested in the new 2022 Ineos Grenadier.
+It looks like a born-again Land Rover Defender, but unlike the all-new version of Defender, the Grenadier promises to be available with an open-back body making it fit nicely into our best pickups coming soon guide.
+It should also be noted that the Land Rover is a considerably simpler, less well-equipped vehicle with a much lighter powertrain.
+The target weight for the Ineos Grenadier is around 2400kg, but today’s initial prototypes are 80kg too heavy, so weight must be reduced to improve the Grenadier’s all-important off-road performance.
 The Grenadier takes some of its design from the Mercedes G-Class too which is evident in how it looks.

-The project is running a few weeks behind due to Covid-19 but by the end of 2021 there should be first production coming off the line with sales due to begin in 2022.
+The project is running a few weeks behind due to Covid-19 but by the end of 2021 there should be the first production coming off the line with sales due to begin in 2022.

 This is the first official picture of the next-generation Volkswagen Amarok.
-It’s a design sketch that was revealed at the annual VW media conference, and represents first sight of VW’s new pickup, which will be built as a joint venture with Ford.
+It’s a design sketch that was revealed at the annual Volkswagen media conference last year, and represents first sight of VW’s new pickup, which will be built as a joint venture with Ford.
 Now that’s exciting, with Ford’s pickup truck knowledge and skill, the Second Generation VW Amarok is expected to be one of their best pickups yet.

 When it comes to all-new pickups that are arriving a little sooner, the biggest news right now is that there's an all-new Isuzu D-Max on the way.
-This was originally supposed to reach the UK in around September 2020, but we've recently learned that the coronavirus pandemic has pushed this back to what's now likely to be early 2021.
+This was originally supposed to reach the UK around September 2020.
+Due to the coronavirus pandemic, the schedule has been pushed back to what's now likely to be early this year, 2021.

-Featuring aggressive new looks, a more premium interior and increased capability - including improved off-road features, longer load beds and more safety tech - the 2021 D-Max might just turn this popular working truck into a real lifestyle contender.
+Featuring aggressive new looks, a more premium interior and increased capability - including improved off-road features, longer load beds and more safety tech - the 2021 D-Max might just turn this popular working truck into much more than that.

 There's even an MG version of this truck called the Extender, but we're not expecting to see that in the UK.

-This is a longer version of the regular Musso, with significantly increased load space.
+This is a longer version of the regular SsangYong Musso pickup, with significantly increased load space.
 The Musso Rhino was updated and put on the market last year in 2020 with many recognising it for its reasonable price – from £29,995 exc VAT; potentially a bargain for the spec.
-This new pickup is known as the Musso Grand, or Rexton Sports Khan elsewhere in the world, in the UK it's been officially unveiled as the Musso Rhino LWB.
+This new pickup is known as the Musso Grand, or Rexton Sports Khan elsewhere in the world, but in the UK it's been officially unveiled as the Musso Rhino LWB.

 Musso Rhino LWB boasts the largest load bed of any double cab pickup in the UK.
 It has an extra 310mm in length and increased wheelbase too.
-The Musso Rhino LWB features leaf-spring suspension rather than coil-spring suspension at the rear which is a new feature compared to the regular Musso.
-This new 5.4m-long pickup will be quite different to the regular Musso.
-It has a huge 6.9-tonne gross train weight, too, so can carry a full payload while towing 3.5-tonnes.
+The Musso Rhino LWB features leaf-spring suspension rather than coil-spring at the rear which is a new feature compared to the regular Musso.
+This new 5.4m-long pickup has a huge 6.9-tonne gross train weight, too, so can carry a full payload while towing 3.5-tonnes.
 That’s an impressive figure.